 A couple months ago we learned about the birth of baby Jesus.
-Once that baby grew up to be a man, He was baptized and then began to prepare for His public ministry on earth.
-That meant He would soon choose His disciples, perform miracles, teach, preach, and present Himself as the Savior.
+Once Jesus grew up to be a man, He was baptized and then began to prepare for His public ministry on earth.
+That meant He chose His disciples, performed miracles, taught, preached, and presented Himself as the Savior.
 But before He began, Jesus went to a quiet place to fast and pray to His Heavenly Father.
 The Bible says Jesus fasted for forty days.

 Fasting is not something we hear about often.
 You might not even know what "fasting" means.
-"Fasting" means not eating anything for a determined period of time.
+"Fasting" means not eating anything for a period of time.
 Jesus went to a quiet place to fast and pray.
 That means Jesus did not eat food for forty days!
 He did not want to be distracted by things of the earth.
 He didn't want to take time to eat.
 Instead, Jesus spent time alone praying and thinking about the job God, His Father, had sent Him to do.

-ASK: How would you feel if you had fasted forty days?
-(Allow students to respond.)
+ASK: How do you think you would you feel if you went 40 days without eating?